MarcGrol/golangAnnotations/README.md

     - Generate helpers to ease integration testing of web-services

 - event-sourcing:
-    - Describe which events belong to a specific aggregate
+    - Describe which events belong to which aggregate
     - Type-strong boiler-plate code to build an aggregate from individual events
     - Type-strong boiler-plate code to wrap and unwrap events into an envelope so that it can be eeasily stored and emitted